Van Allen earns 6th National Coach of the Year Honor

 Head coach Bobby Van Allen was named the USTFCCCA Division III Women's Cross Country Coach of the Year, it was announced Tuesday.
-Van Allen guided the Blue Jays to their fifth NCAA National Championships title in six years to earn Coach of the Year honors for the fourth time in his career.
+Van Allen guided the Blue Jays to their sixth NCAA National Championships title in eight years to earn Coach of the Year honors for the sixth time in his career.
 Read More

 Bobby Van Allen